pliebscher/SourceFuse.AcmeCorp/README.md

     - [x] Authentication/Authorization - API Key
     - [ ] Unit tests (See considerations below)
     - [x] Integration tests
-    - [x] Demonstrates use of SOLID and DDD principles [x]
+    - [x] Demonstrates use of SOLID and DDD principles
     - [x] ‘docker-compose up’ should start the API, perform any DB migrations (if needed), spawn dependent resources etc.
-    - [ ] IaC to deploy to AWS is a bonus [ ]
+    - [ ] IaC to deploy to AWS is a bonus
-    - [x] Upload results to a Github link and share with Tiffany, she will send to the team for evaluation. [x]
+    - [x] Upload results to a Github link and share with Tiffany, she will send to the team for evaluation.

 Implementation Notes:

 - Solution was built in Visual Studio 2022 targeting the .net 7 runtime.
 - Container 1 exposes a .net WebApi with Swagger and API key authentication.
 The demo API Key is: pgH7QzFHJx4w46fI~5Uzi4RvtTwlEXp
 - Container 2 is Sql Server Express Edition.
+- After running 'docker-compose up', access the OpenAPI/Swagger interface at: http://localhost/swagger/index.html, Click the 'Authorize' button and enter the API key to test the API.

 Considerations: